augusto-herrmann/augusto-herrmann.github.io/_posts/2019-11-26-on-the-state-of-open-data-does-it-face-an-identity-crisis.md

-On the topic of data use by society for civic purposes, someone from the audience questioned, in the context of government accountability, whether or not the theory of citizen "armchair auditors" would ever be viable.
-Tim's answer was that the "armchair auditor" is possible in a long tail form.
+On the topic of data use by society for civic purposes, someone from the audience questioned, in the context of government accountability, whether or not the theory of citizen “armchair auditors” would ever be viable.
+Tim's answer was that the “armchair auditor” is possible in a long tail form.
 Whenever people get frustrated enough with government they will dive into the data to find out information to hold them accountable.